 I am the 2018 Banque de France Chair at the Center for French-Japanese Advanced Studies of the École des Hautes Études en Sciences Sociales (EHESS).
 Starting in January 2019, I will be a postdoctoral associate in Japanese politics at Yale University.

-More generally, my research examines how political institutions and politicians influence the development of capitalism, with a regional focus on Japan and China.
-My research has been supported by a Fulbright grant.
-For more information, please see my curriculum vitae.
+I have a Ph.D. in political science and international relations from USC.
+My dissertation analyzes the political economy of zombie firms, unprofitable businesses supported by financial relief.
+More broadly, my research examines how political institutions and politicians influence economic outcomes, with a regional focus on Japan.
+My research has been funded by a Fulbright grant.
+For more information, please see my CV.